wntrblm/Micronova/user_guide/docs/build.md

 - (2) 12V DC-DC converters
 - (1) 5V DC-DC converter

 ## Screw terminals

 The first step is placing and soldering the five 2-pin screw terminal blocks.

 ![Photo of the board and five screw terminal blocks](images/2-board-and-terminal-blocks.jpg)

-While it's faster to solder them all the blocks at the same time, it's much easier to do one at a time.
+It's easiest to solder one terminal block at a time.
 Place a terminal block on the front side of the board, taking care to place it so that the terminal openings face *outward* and match up with the triangles on the board.

 ![Photo with one of the terminal blocks placed onto the board](images/3-first-terminal-block-placement.jpg)